avernois/blog.crafting-labs.fr/_posts/2015-08-18-diamond-kata.md

 {% endhighlight %}

 Well, there seems to have a loop hidden there.
 The problem to introduce it are those characters in the parameters of diamondWall call.
-But we can easily get ride of them as the character used in a floor can be compute from the size of the diamond and the current floor.
+But we can easily get rid of them as the character used in a floor can be compute from the size of the diamond and the current floor.

 {% highlight java %}